Pain Medicine Fellowship

 Didactics

-Subspecialty Conferences: Conferences covering didactic material outlined in the pain medicine curriculum are presented each week.
-These conferences are typically given by the multidisciplinary pain faculty.
-The pain fellows are also expected to lecture as part of their overall training experience.
-Guest faculty from other disciplines also lecture (e.g. orofacial pain, pediatric pain) when appropriate to cover curricular topics.
-Fellows are also invited to attend regularly scheduled resident didactic presentations in the department of anesthesiology.
+Subspecialty Conferences: Conferences covering didactic material outlined in the pain medicine curriculum are presented each week and are typically delivered by the multidisciplinary pain faculty.
+These sessions include both foundational and advanced topics in interventional pain medicine, minimally invasive spine procedures, neuromodulation, and comprehensive pain management.
+Pain fellows are also expected to lecture as part of their overall training experience, developing both teaching skills and deeper understanding of core topics.
+Guest faculty from other disciplines participate when appropriate to cover additional curricular areas such as orofacial pain, headache medicine, pediatric pain, addiction medicine, and rehabilitation.

 Facilities